 During a marriage, one spouse may be tempted to misappropriate, hide or retitle assets that actually belong to both spouses as community property.
 The reasons for this type of behavior are many.
 A spouse who does this may sense that a divorce is likely and try to spirit away a portion of the community assets.
 A spouse may have a drug, alcohol or gambling problem.
 Or he or she may give lavish gifts to a lover.
 Whatever the reason for the behavior though, the victimized spouse has legal options.

-Dianne Drew Butler & Associates, Inc. in Stockton is a team of highly experienced property division attorneys who understand California law as it relates to squandered, omitted and hidden assets.
+Dianne Drew Butler & Associates, Inc. in Stockton is a team of highly experienced asset division attorneys who understand California law as it relates to squandered, omitted and hidden assets.
 In your case, our law firm will work tirelessly to protect your rights and assets.

 Call us today at 209-390-8829 to schedule a consultation about your case.

 We Have The Resources That Can Uncover Omitted And Hidden Assets